 Hello members and friends of UUCC,

-I hope you can be a part of our online worship service this Sunday, February 14th, led by Rev. Joe Cherry.
-We’ll celebrate the 7th UU Principle of the Interdependent Web of All Creation this week, and we have some musical selections that I think you will enjoy.
+I hope you can be a part of our online worship service this Sunday, February 21st, which will be led by UUCC’s own Shirley Nelson and explore the concepts of hope, justice and unity.
 See below for this week’s Music Notes.

 -Mike Carney, UUCC Music Director